If you had asked me three years ago what I envisioned my future looking like, a blog side hustle wouldn’t have even crossed my mind.

 For now, my future is being molded by something I never saw coming.
 Something that started out as a joke, but became so much more.

-An interest – turned hobby – turned full-fledged business…it now brings in over $100,000 per year…all complete in less than 2 years.
+An interest, turned hobby, turned full-fledged business, it now brings in over $2,000,000 per year — all complete in just a few short years.

 All thanks to readers like you.

-That’s right, Breaking the One Percent (along with another one of my blogs) affords me the opportunity to write about things I truly love – all while supplementing my income as a registered nurse (in a big, big way).
+That’s right, Breaking The One Percent (along with another one of my blogs) affords me the opportunity to write about things I truly love, like personal finance, ways to make money on the side, and so much more — all while supplementing my income as a registered nurse (in a big, big way).

 For me, this blog is the sentinel event to my operating room vision.
 It’s dead to me, for now.